-- 1. Communicates regularly and openly with families and stakeholders in the community about district finances and business processes. - 2.
-Maintains a presence in the district/school community to understand its strengths and needs. - 3.
+- 1. Communicates regularly and openly with families and stakeholders in the community about district professional learning needs, activities and outcomes. - 2.
+Maintains a presence in the district and school community to understand its strengths and needs. - 3.
 Understands and is engaged with community needs, priorities, and resources. - 4.
-Models collaboration within the organization and encourages collaboration between administrators, teachers, families and the community at the school level.
+Models collaboration within the organization and encourages collaboration between administrators, teachers, families, and the community at the school level.

-Needs Improvement Little or no evidence of collaboration in the organization Little or no evidence of consistent communication with families and stakeholders Little or no evidence of engagement with community organizations, or community activities Little or no evidence of identification of community needs, priorities, or resources Developing Some evidence of collaboration in the organization Some communication of school activities with families through newsletters and/or district website Participates in some community organizations or activities such as the Chamber and service organizations Demonstrates awareness of community needs, priorities, and resources Effective Routinely collaborates with board members, superintendent, and staff Routinely uses oral and written communication strategies with families and the community regarding school activities and student achievement Actively involved in community organizations or activities, such as the Chamber, or service organizations Recognizes some community needs, priorities, or resources in the district and school planning.
-Ensures engagement of administrators, teachers, families, and community Highly Effective Models collaboration and supports staff collaboration throughout the organization Engages families and community stakeholders through routine and consistent oral and written communication strategies regarding school activities and student achievement Provides leadership and active participation in community organizations or activities such as the Chamber, or service organizations
+☐ Needs Improvement Little or no evidence of collaboration in the organization Little or no evidence of consistent communication with families and stakeholders Little or no evidence of engagement with community organizations, or community activities Little or no evidence of identification of community needs, priorities, or resources Developing Some evidence of collaboration in the organization Some communication of school activities with families through newsletters and/or district website Participates in some community organizations or activities such as the Chamber and service organizations Demonstrates awareness of community needs, priorities, and resources ☐ Effective Routinely collaborates with board members, superintendent, and staff Routinely uses oral and written communication strategies with families and the community regarding school activities and student achievement Actively involved in community organizations or activities, such as the Chamber, or service organizations Recognizes some community needs, priorities, or resources in the district and school planning Ensures engagement of administrators, teachers, families, and community Highly Effective Models collaboration and supports staff collaboration throughout the organization Engages families and community stakeholders through routine and consistent oral and written communication strategies regarding school activities and student achievement Provides leadership and active participation in community organizations or activities such as the Chamber, or service organizations Comments s on rating and/or evidence: Click here to enter text.